Changing Our Perspective of Pain

 The very essence of Shoshin is to approach our lives and our practice with a beginner's mind.
 In a beginner's mind all possibilities are open.
 We approach our physical system with a curiosity and inquisitiveness when we come to the mat.

 Shoshin Yoga is an inquiry into of some of the deepest and most subtle aspects of the physical, emotional and mental body.
-It's a highly sensitive exploration that uses asana (postures) to create sensation or vibrations of feedback from the system.
-Sometimes during practice, past injuries and trauma the body has stored over time can trigger thoughts, memories and emotions.
+Shoshin Yoga uses asana (postures) to create sensation or vibrations of feedback from the physical system.
+Sometimes during practice, past injuries and trauma the body has stored can trigger thoughts, memories and emotions.
 When new to the practice and when new to yoga in general, these sensations can seem completely foreign and unexpected.

-We always want to practice with ahimsa, or non-violence towards ourselves.
-Our practice should never been aggressive or threatening.
-We want the nervous system to always feel safe, and the movements should be small, soft, and subtle.
+It is important to always practice with ahimsa (non-violence) towards ourselves.
+Our practice should never be aggressive or threatening.
+The movements should be small, soft, and subtle.
 It's a gradual process to uncover and release the layers of tension that have built up over time.
-The practice can touch into parts of the system that don't typically get accessed–specifically the tissues and joints, where trauma is deceptively hidden.
-If you ever come into a yoga position that feels unsafe or threatening to the nervous system, you should immediately lower the level of intensity.
-If you lower the level of intensity and you still feel uncomfortable, you should leave the pose and lie down to rest until everything neutralizes.
+The practice can touch into parts of the system that don't typically get accessed–specifically the tissues and joints, where trauma can be deceptively hidden.
+If you move into a yoga position that feels unsafe or threatening to your system, you should immediately lower the level of intensity or decrease the level of sensation or pressure by moving and adjusting your body.
+If you lower the level of intensity and you still feel insecure, you should leave the pose and lie down to rest until everything neutralizes and the sensation diminishes.